TudorTacal/CV/README.md

 **StreamAMG** (May 2016 to October 2016)
 *Junior Technical Account Manager*
 * Coordinated webcasting projects for companies like Hachette, Target Ovarian Cancer, IFoA, P&O Ferries, Homeserve, and Linkedin.
+* Offered technical assistance for our main platforms and held regular product demonstrations at the head office and online.
-* The diverse workflow gave me the opportunity to learn every aspect of a webcast, starting from the suite of software up to the multitude of hardware used on the site.
+* The diverse workflow gave me the opportunity to learn every aspect of a webcast, starting from the suite of software used up to the multitude of hardware installed on the site.
-* Designed, built and adapted the microsites used for viewing the webcasts.
+* Designed, built and adapted the microsites used for registering and viewing the webcasts.
 For this i used HTML5 and CSS3, which i learnt by myself from online resources such as treehouse, w3schools and stackoverflow.

 **The Forge** (September 2015 to April 2016)
 *Customer Service Executive*
 * Provided customer service and account management support services for the hotel and restaurant.
+* Managed and kept records of customer interactions, complaints, transactions, bookings as well as actions taken, processed orders, forms and applications.
 * After a brief period of adjustment I was regularly left in charge of managing the operations and staff while the management was not present in the hotel.

 **Pronovia Gym** (June 2014 to September 2015)